purescript/registry-dev/README.md

 Being a part of this curation process is entirely optional and can be opted-out from.

-Trustees will try to contact the maintainer of a package for __4 weeks__ before publishing a new revision, except if the author has opted out from this process, in which case they won't do anything.
+Trustees will try to contact the maintainer of a package for __4 weeks__ before publishing a new revision, except if the author has opted out from this process, in which case they won’t do anything.

 Trustees will __not__ change the source of a package, but only its metadata in the `Manifest` file.